-Today we’ll demonstrate how to determine the relationship between metrics and generate visualizations.
-This is the fourth part of a series that walks through the entire process of a data science project - from initial steps like data acquisition, preprocessing, and cleaning to more advanced steps like feature engineering, machine learning, and creating visualizations.
+Today we’ll demonstrate how to generate meaningful visualizations.
+This is the fifth part of a series that walks through the entire process of a data science project - from initial steps like data acquisition, preprocessing, and cleaning to more advanced steps like feature engineering, creating visualizations, and machine learning.

 As a reminder, the dataset we’ll be using in this project contains individual basketball player statistics (such as total points scored and blocks made) for the 2023-2024 NCAA women’s basketball season.
 Here’s a brief description of each major step that we’ll go through for this project: